About

 What goes on in Melksham?

-The strong and vibrant community spirit ensures a busy calendar of events, including the annual Food and River Festival in September, the Melksham Music Festival incorporating Party in the Park, weekly Parkruns and the annual Melksham Carnival.
+This strong and vibrant community spirit ensures a busy calendar of events, including the annual Food and River Festival, the Melksham Christmas Market and Lights Switch On, weekly Park Runs and Park Yoga, and regular outdoor markets.

 PHOTO GALLERY